abhiraj12345678/Employee-Attrition-EDA/README.md

 These results suggest that multiple employee and workplace factors may interact and collectively be associated with employee attrition.

-Because combination-based groups may contain fewer observations than the overall dataset, these high attrition rates should be interpreted alongside their corresponding sample sizes.
+Because combination-based groups may contain fewer observations, these high attrition rates should be interpreted alongside their corresponding sample sizes.

 ---

 # Overall EDA Insights

-The analysis indicates that employee attrition is associated with several employee, job, and workplace characteristics.
+The exploratory analysis identified several employee, job, and workplace characteristics associated with attrition.

-The strongest patterns were observed for:

-- **Job Level**
-- **Marital Status**
-- **Work-Life Balance**
-- **Remote Work**
-- **Company Reputation**
-- **Age Group**
-- **Years at Company**
-- **Overtime**

-Among the categorical variables analyzed, **Job Level showed the largest difference in attrition rates**, with a **42.88 percentage-point gap** between Entry-level and Senior-level employees.
+The strongest categorical variation was observed for **Job Level**, followed by **Marital Status, Remote Work, Work-Life Balance, and Education Level**.

-The combination analysis further identified **Entry-level employees working overtime with Poor Work-Life Balance** as the group with the highest observed attrition rate (**80.16%**).
+The combination analysis identified **Entry-level employees working overtime with Poor Work-Life Balance** as the group with the highest observed attrition rate (**80.16%**).

-The numerical relationship analysis showed a moderate positive relationship between **Age and Years at Company (0.54)**, while most other numerical variable pairs showed weak or negligible linear relationships.
+Numerically, **Age and Years at Company** showed the strongest relationship (**0.54**), while most other numerical variable pairs showed weak or negligible linear relationships.

 Overall, these findings provide useful directions for **feature engineering, statistical testing, and employee attrition prediction modeling**.
 However, the observed relationships represent **associations rather than causal relationships**.